Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs: Introduction

 We develop in this study a family of estimators for Regression Discontinuity (RD) and Regression Kink (RK) under sharp and fuzzy designs.
 The proposed estimators are based on Gaussian Process (GP) regression/classification, a probabilistic modeling approach that has gained popularity in machine learning and artificial intelligence community \citep{rasmussen2006}.
 This nonparametric Bayesian approach places a GP prior on the latent function that underlays the outcome of interest.
 Modeler's knowledge regarding the underlying relationship is encoded through the mean and variance functions of the GP and inference is conducted according to Bayes' rule.

 Unlike methods that focus on the conditional mean of the outcome immediately below and above the cutoff (e.g., the local polynomial estimators), the proposed GP methods estimate the underlying functional relationship and rely on the resultant predictive distributions at the cutoff to infer various treatment effects of interest.
-One key advantage GP methods enjoy over other machine learning methods (such as neural network and random forest) is its automatic Uncertainty Qualification (UQ).
+One key advantage GP methods enjoy over other machine learning methods (such as neural network and random forest) is its automatic Uncertainty Quantification (UQ).
 Probabilistic quantities such as credibility intervals are readily obtained from the predictive distributions.
 Another appeal of GP methods is that its gradient remains a Gaussian process, facilitating derivative estimation.
 This is particularly valuable for the regression kink estimation considered in this study.
 Furthermore, thanks to the likelihood principle inherent in Bayesian inference, the proposed method infers both RD and RK effects from a common generative model and does not require separate models/configurations for the RD and RK estimation.

 The fuzzy RD/RK design arises when treatment assignment differs from actual treatment take-up.
 The identification of the RD/RK effects under the fuzzy design requires accounting for the change in probability of treatment take-up at the cutoff.
 Estimating this probability is a classification problem in which the GP method excels.
-The GP classification is a generalization of GP regression; it models the continuous latent function that prescribes the observed discrete outcomes.
+The GP classification is a generalization of GP regression; it models a continuous latent function underlaying the observed discrete outcome.
 We develop a GP RD estimator for binary outcomes and use it in conjunction with the GP regression to formulate estimators for fuzzy RD/RK effects.